-Second, the Indictment alleges that Mr. Kwok and Mr. Je executed a scheme through a lending program (the "Farm Loans") to informal subdivisions ("Farms") of Mr. Kwok's and Mr. Je's Chinese pro-democracy network of dissidents (the "Himalaya Alliance").
+Second, the Indictment alleges that Mr. Kwok and Mr. Je executed a scheme through a lending program (the "Farm Loans") for informal subdivisions ("Farms") of Mr. Kwok's and Mr. Je's Chinese pro-democracy network of dissidents (the "Himalaya Alliance").
 Beginning in or about June 2020, members of the Himalaya Alliance were invited to make loans to support their respective Farms (the "Farm Loan Program").
-(Id. ¶ 14.)
+(Id. ¶ 17.)
 In a video posted to social media on July 22, 2020, Mr. Kwok promoted the Farm Loan Program and invited investors in GTV to participate in the program.
-(Id., ¶ 14(c).)
+(Id., ¶ 17(c).)
 Allegedly, Mr. Kwok and others working for him and at his direction "promised" that such loans would be convertible into GTV common stock.
-(Id., ¶ 14.)
+(Id., ¶

+17.)
 According to the loan agreements, the funds loaned in the Farm Loan Program were to be used for a Farm's "general working capital purposes."
-(Id., ¶ 14(e).)
+(Id., ¶17(e).)
 Approximately \$150 million was loaned pursuant to the Farm Loan Program.
-(Id., ¶ 14.)
+(Id., ¶17.)
 Some of these funds were transmitted to accounts held by Mr. Je and to accounts held by family members of Mr. Kwok and Mr. Je.
-(Id., ¶ 14(f).)
-The Indictment fails to allege the maturity date of the loans or any deadline by which they were to be converted into GTV common stock.
+(Id., ¶17(f).)
+The Indictment fails to allege that the loan agreements provided for any maturity date of the loans, any deadline by which they were to be converted into GTV common stock, or any terms for the conversion of the loan into GTV equity.

 Fourth, the Indictment alleges that Mr. Kwok and Mr. Je defrauded their fellow movement members by inducing them to purchase digital assets called Himalaya Coin ("HCN") and Himalaya Dollar ("HDO") on an online exchange called the Himalaya Exchange.
-(Id., ¶¶ 17-23.)
+(Id., ¶ 19.)
 In a video posted in October 2021, Mr. Kwok described HCN as a digital asset backed by gold and stated that he would compensate investors for any losses in the value of HCN.
-(Id., ¶ 18(a).)
+(Id., ¶ 19(a)(i).)
 It was, however, backed by substantial cash reserves.
-(Id., ¶ 24.)
+(Id., ¶ 21.)
 Whitepapers published on the Himalaya Exchange website stated that the Himalaya Exchange operated through the use of credits that could only be used on the Himalaya Exchange and explained that investors could request to exchange their credits for equivalent payment in U.S. dollars.
-(Id., ¶ 22(a).)
+(Id., ¶ 19(f).)